Meteor-Community-Packages/Meteor-CollectionFS/README.md

 ## Custom Connections

+TODO move this to the transfer package readmes

 To use a custom DDP connection for uploads or downloads, override the default transfer queue with your own, passing in your custom connection: